Qualifications : BE (

 Abstract.
 Between Adomnán’s Vita Columbae and Bede’s account in his Historia Ecclesiastica, Saint Columba’s

-ecclesiastics.
-Further, and in great contrast to his fifth-century British
+Further, and in great contrast to his fifth-century British missionary

-missionary predecessor, Saint Patrick, Columba’s chronology has not been the
+predecessor, Saint Patrick, Columba’s chronology has not been the subject of

-subject of controversy in modern times.
-At least from the seventeenth century
+controversy in modern times.
+At least from the seventeenth century scholarship

-scholarship has been almost unanimous that Columba died in 597, a date that
+has been almost unanimous that Columba died in 597, a date that derives from

 Exposition.
 In 2013 the journal Early Medieval Europe published Roy Flechner’s article, ‘The Chronicle of Ireland: then and now’, in which he endorsed Kathleen Hughes’ 1972 hypothesis of a ‘Chronicle of Ireland’, and added a number of his own hypotheses.
 In this he found it necessary to reiterate and approve dismissive criticism of my own published analysis of the origin and evolution of the Irish Annals.
 As I considered that both Hughes’ and Flechner’s hypotheses rest upon mistaken assumptions and that I was entitled to a right of reply to his criticism, I submitted an article entitled ‘On reconstructing medieval Irish chronicles’ to Early Medieval Europe on 27 August, 2015.
 On 26 November, 2015, the Editors notified me by email that Reviewer 1 disputed my right of reply, with which view they concurred, and so they rejected my submission.
 Here is the link for the pdf of my submission of ‘On reconstructing medieval Irish chronicles’.
 A postscript is suffixed to this submission dated 6 July, 2016, which reproduces the Editors’ email, including the Reviewers’ ‘Comments to the Author’, so that scholars may judge the situation for themselves.